How to Create a WordPress Document Library

 1. Decide how to store your documents in the library

 Posts Table Pro doesn’t store your documents for you – you have WordPress for that.
 Posts Table Pro’s job is to create a library of documents added to your WordPress website.
-If your documents are already stored on your website and you’re ready to create your WordPress document library, you can skip ahead to step 3.
+If your documents are already stored on your website and you’re ready to create your WordPress media library, you can skip ahead to step 3.